 - If we do not already have your complete vaccination records, upload them to the myUOHealth portal.
 Almost all vaccines can be given here (see below).

-- At least five business days before your appointment, please submit all your program forms and a detailed itinerary in person to Clinic G or by fax to 541-346-9093.
-If you plan to travel at high altitudes (above approximately 8000 feet or 2400 meters), your itinerary should include elevations for each day at high altitude.
+- At least five business days before your appointment, please submit all your program forms and a detailed itinerary by email (firstname.lastname@example.org), by secure fax (541-346-9093), or in person to Clinic G. If you plan to travel at high altitudes (above approximately 8000 feet or 2400 meters), your itinerary should include elevations for each day at high altitude.

-- Bring to your appointment a thourough knowledge of your medical history and any medications you are taking.
+- Bring to your appointment a thorough knowledge of your medical history and any medications you are taking.

 - Hepatitis A